DeeEmm/DDCSV11-Plasma/README.md

 This post processor uses a floating head with manual touch-off 'probe' function to detect the workpiece Z height each time the torch is turned on.
 The code uses the 'onPower' function, a system function that is called by Fusion360 when it detects a change in Z location.
 This can then be used for torch on and torch off routines including probing and touch off.

-The 'Probe Offseet' value sets the distance that the probing operation will travel.
+The 'Probe Offset' value sets the distance that the probing operation will travel.
 If your probe function moves in the incorrect direction, simply change the sign of the value.

 The onPower function is only available in jet cutting mode